derekthecool/DereksBlogSource/content/posts/My-Journey-Into-Stenography.md

 me ->> brain: Hey look, if I had used "AL" instead of "AUL" I'd have had it! me ->> brain: But, look there.
 I see a brief for always stroked "AULS" brain ->> me: Okay, I'll remember that for next time.
-This word is common. me ->> brain: Does the word sound have a brief? brain ->> me: No, just phonetic I'm pretty sure me ->> brain: Okay let's use starting "s" sound, "ou" middle with "n", and "d"
+This word is common. me ->> brain: I'll stroke PW-FP to backspace 9 times after doing the Plover lookup me ->> brain: Normally you can chord the * key to delete entire words me ->> brain: Does the word sound have a brief? brain ->> me: No, just phonetic I'm pretty sure me ->> brain: Okay let's use starting "s" sound, "ou" middle with "n", and "d"